gulam101/Weather-Application/README.md

 There are some changes needed as the project is still incomplete.
 For example, if a user is looking at the app during the night then it should change the background to dark.

+Languages:
+- HTMl5
+- CSS3
-Languages: HTMl5, CSS3 and JavaScript ES6
+- JavaScript ES6

 What I Learnt:
 - Better undestanding of HTML